• Home

 The aforementioned methodology focuses on finding patterns in a specific timeframe.

 Use this method to determine micro and macro trends.
-A micro-trend covers a particular line of product for a week or so, while a macro trend may track a range of goods for months.
+A micro-trend covers a particular line of products for a week or so, while a macro trend may track a range of goods for months.

 This measures the effectiveness of a strategy by monitoring the team’s performance.